Ponteland Partnership Teaching Alliance

 Schools work together within a teaching school alliance – a group of schools and other partners that are supported by the leadership of a teaching school.
 This includes all those schools that benefit by receiving support, as well as strategic partners that will lead on certain aspects of delivery.
 Alliances can be cross phase and cross sector, work across local authorities and can include different types of organisations.
 Collaboration is at the heart of the teaching school model.

 Ponteland Community Middle School is a Cohort 5 Teaching School Alliance (TSA).
 We were awarded the status in July 2014 in recognition of the outstanding teaching, learning and training in the school.

 The Big 6

-Teaching schools are part of the Government’s drive to give schools more freedom and take increasing responsibility for managing the school system.
+Teaching schools are part of the Government’s drive to give schools more autonomy and take increasing responsibility for supporting the school system.

 As well as offering training and support for their alliance themselves, teaching schools identify and co-ordinate expertise from their alliance, using the best leaders and teachers to:

 |1||Play a greater role in training new entrants to the profession.|

 |2||Lead peer-to-peer professional and leadership development.|